zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 balls at them.

-You start out carrying a few balls, and you can recover balls by picking up balls after they've been shot.
-Each time someone is hit by a ball, they lose a life (and their image fades a bit), and they're immediately teleported to a different part of the arena.
+You start out carrying a few balls, and you can recover balls by picking up *inactive* balls.
+A ball becomes inactive around 50 ticks after it's fired.
+Inactive balls change their color from the color of their contestant (red or green) to black.

+Each time someone is hit by a ball of the opponent's color, they lose a life (and their image fades a bit), and they're immediately teleported to a different part of the arena.

 You can shoot balls out of the front of your car, and after every shot, you enter a *cooldown period* which lasts for 20 ticks, during